-US officials: Some teething medicines unsafe for children
+FDA warns teething medicines unsafe, wants them off shelves

-WASHINGTON (AP) — Federal health officials are warning parents about the dangers of teething remedies that contain a popular numbing ingredient.
+WASHINGTON (AP) — Federal health officials warned parents Wednesday about the dangers of teething remedies that contain a popular numbing ingredient and asked manufacturers to stop selling their products intended for babies and toddlers.

-The Food and Drug Administration is asking manufacturers to stop selling their products intended for babies and toddlers.
+The Food and Drug Administration said that various gels and creams containing the drug benzocaine (BEN-zoh-keyn) can cause rare but deadly side effects in children, especially those 2 years and younger.

-The agency said Wednesday that various gels containing the drug benzocaine (BEN-zoh-keyn) can cause rare but deadly side effects in children, especially those 2 years and younger.
+The agency has been warning about the products for a decade but said reports of illnesses and deaths have continued.
+Now, it wants teething products off the market, noting there is little evidence they actually work.

-Benzocaine is found in popular brands used to treat mouth sores in adults, including Orajel and Anbesol.
-The agency said it will take action against companies that don’t voluntarily remove their products for young children.
-It is also asking for new warnings on adult products.
+“We urge parents, caregivers and retailers who sell them to heed our warnings and not use over-the-counter products containing benzocaine for teething pain,” said FDA Commissioner Scott Gottlieb, in a statement.

 Most Read Business Stories